Orchard House remains TEMPORARILY CLOSED due to COVID-19 restrictions

 A talented artist and early teacher of noted sculptor Daniel Chester French

 Archival photographs of the Alcott family and their contemporaries or artifacts in our collection are available for a fee.
-All requests must be made in writing, allowing at least two to three weeks for processing.
-Please email email@example.com or write to Orchard House, Attn: Photo Requests, PO Box 343, Concord,MA 01742-0343.
+All requests must be made in writing, allowing at least four to six weeks for processing.
+Please email firstname.lastname@example.org or write to Orchard House, Attn: Photo Requests, PO Box 343, Concord,MA 01742-0343.